-It is estimated that Cantonese is spoken by 100 million people worldwide.
 Cantonese is mainly spoken in Hong Kong, Macau and other parts of Southern China, and there are substantial Cantonese-speaking minorities across Southeast Asia.
 Cantonese is also the dominant form of Chinese spoken by the Chinese diaspora in Europe, North America and Australia.

 While Mandarin is the dominant form of Chinese spoken in mainland China, it is originally a dialect from Northern China which was elevated as a main language to unify the country.
 The Chinese living in the UK and North America are more likely to speak Cantonese than Mandarin, as the majority of them come from Southern China.
-As a result, Cantonese is the main language in most Chinatowns across the world.

 Tones are used to differentiate words in the Cantonese language.

 Written Cantonese is very similar to Standard Chinese and Mandarin.

 An excellent way to improve your Cantonese language skills is by taking a group Cantonese language course with Cactus.
 We offer Cantonese languages courses online and face-to-face in over 10 locations across the UK.